 Federal Schedule I status for concentrated 7-OH would prohibit its manufacture, sale, and possession nationwide regardless of what Tennessee ultimately does.
 Natural whole-leaf kratom would remain in its current unscheduled status unless separately addressed.

-Here’s the practical read for someone currently using kratom or 7-OH in Tennessee:
+Here’s the practical read for someone currently using kratom or 7-OH in Tennessee, based on HB1649/SB1656 as passed:

-Knowing possession would become a Class D felony.
-For someone with kratom dependence, the legal consequence is real, but the medical reality doesn’t change: stopping kratom abruptly when you’re physically dependent is miserable and relapse-prone.
-The safer path is to get into treatment before the effective date and work with a provider on medication-assisted treatment.
+Knowing possession becomes a Class A misdemeanor on July 1, 2026 — punishable by up to 11 months 29 days and a fine of up to $2,500.
+Manufacture, delivery, or sale is a Class C felony (3 to 15 years).
+For someone with kratom dependence, the legal consequence is real, but the medical reality doesn’t change: stopping kratom abruptly when you’re physically dependent is miserable and relapse-prone, and the proximity of a legal deadline can make this worse if people try to quit cold on the enforcement date.
+The safer path is to get into treatment before the statute takes effect and work with a provider on medication-assisted treatment.
 Our providers have experience managing the transition off kratom and 7-OH with Suboxone, Sublocade, and Brixadi.

 What None of This Changes